Rigidity: Transmission Design Considerations

 Output Transmission

 The estimation of rigidity of an Output transmission is exactly the same as for an input transmission.
 Most inputs, of course, drive rotary cams and therefore rigidity is expressed as the overall torsional rigidity.
-With output transmissions, however, we are dealing with a payload that is driven by the Follower and the motion may be linear (reciprocating) or rotary (oscillating or indexing).
+With output transmissions, however, we are dealing with a payload that is driven by the Follower.
+The Follower's motion may be linear (reciprocating) or rotary (oscillating or indexing).

 If the follower motion is a translating, linear motion, then the overall rigidity of the output transmission is expressed as a linear stiffness referred to the follower.